Radio Cab Murder

-Radio Cab Murder is a 1954 British crime film directed by Vernon Sewell and starring Jimmy Hanley, Lana Morris and Sonia Holm.
-It was made at Walton Studios and on location around Kensington and Notting Hill in London.
-The film's sets were designed by the art director John Stoll.
-It was made as a second feature and was released by the independent Eros Films.
+Radio Cab Murder is a 1954 British second feature crime film directed by Vernon Sewell and starring Jimmy Hanley, Lana Morris and Sonia Holm.
+It was written by Sewell and Pat McGrath and made by the independent Eros Films.

 Plot

 After serving a term in prison for safe-cracking, World War Two veteran and ex-con Fred Martin finds work as a taxi cab driver.
 He is engaged to be married to Myra, the cab company's dispatcher, a former member of the Women's Royal Naval Service.
 While picking up a fare, Martin witnesses a bank robbery and tails the criminals, but his cab is wrecked during the chase.
 The police find a well-known safe-cracker dead of apparent natural causes and ask Martin to go undercover, join the bank-robbery gang, and expose its leader.
 His boss arranges a sham firing based on his having wrecked his cab, but this causes a revolt among the cabbies, who plan to go on strike to support his reinstatement.
 The robbery is carried off, but the gang discovers Martin's identity and tries to kill him by locking him in a deep freezer at an ice cream factory.
 He is saved by his cabby comrades, his boss, and Myra, who ride to the rescue and corner the crooks with the aid of the police.